 Private Equity Investment

-Jon discussed how private equity investment is changing the healthcare real estate landscape.
+Private equity investment is changing the healthcare real estate landscape.
 Maugel's healthcare group has been involved with multiple projects recently where the hospital bought the land, designed the project, got through the regulatory process, and then sold the project to a private investor just before construction.
 This allowed the hospital to design for their needs, retain initial capital, and provide cost certainty for the investor.

 Patient Experience and Convenience Top Priorities

-Jon shared how healthcare design today is focused on the patient experience and convenience.
+Healthcare design today is focused on the patient experience and convenience.
 New medical office buildings are being located closer to where people live and shop.
 These new facilities offer multiple services in a single location, such as urgent care, primary care, pediatrics — as well as common patient services such as blood draw, labs, and imaging.

 New Regulations Impact Design

 New regulations are impacting hospital design.
 New regulations often require more space, which presents a challenge to many older hospitals.
 For example, USP 797 and USP 800 modifications require that every inpatient pharmacy undergo renovations.
 Among other changes, has been minimum size increases within compounding rooms.
 The challenge is finding space within the hospital to meet the additional requirements, especially in a landlocked department.
 At Sturdy Memorial, Jon's team designed a master plan, which look at other departments and found that one department was not using 1/3 of their capacity.
 By having a higher level plan in place, the team was able to move the Pharmacy to the underutilized wing.

 Healthcare Panelist L to R: Wayne O'Neill, Reset; Moderator Jeff Nicolas, EBI Consulting; Sharon Jozokos, Columbia Construction; and Jonathan Cocker, Maugel Architects.

 About Maugel's Healthcare Group